jrdegbe/thamesthrive-api/docs/development/python_env.md

 ### Elasticsearch instance

-Elasticsearch is the database that Tracardi uses for storing data.
+Elasticsearch is the database that ThamesThrive uses for storing data.

 Open a new terminal and enter to start Elasticsearch: